Whatever Happened to the QE2?

 Cold Lay Up

 The ship no longer generates its own power instead is powered by a shore terminal.
-The ship is no longer maintains a seaworthy status.
+The ship is also no longer maintains a seaworthy status.

 2009-2011 Warm Lay Up

 Like a prison sentence, the QE2 remained chained to the docks at Port Rashid, access to her restricted, information about her scarce.
 The QM2, while on cruise, met the QE2 for the first time since her sale.
 Her passengers lined the rails eager to catch a glimpse of the exiled queen who had not moved since her docking.
 While still in warm lay up with a crew on board, the ship looked a little disheveled.
 Over the next year, the QE2 would met each of the active Cunard Queens, all observed the QE2 in the exact same spot.

 At this point rumors of the QE2 continued to circle the globe:

 - In 2009 a supposed concept model of a heavily altered QE2 for her Dubai hotel conversion went up for sale at Christie's Auction House.

 - A rumor persisted amongst UK newspapers that the QE2 was returning to the QK as an operational cruise ship.

 - The QE2's owners confirmed the ship would move to Cape Town, South Africa for hotel conversion and use for the 2010 World Cup.

 Later in the 2009, the ship moved for the first time since her arrival to the Dubai Drydocks to repaint and prepare the ship for her voyage to South Africa.
 The voyage created excitement and the prospect of new jobs was welcomed.
 Yet as the year came to close, the ship's owners confirmed that the QE2 would not travel to South Africa.